 (2001-2002) is a sci-fi TV series based on the News from the Edge

-and their encounters with real monsters and aliens — most of whom turn out to be not as scary as they seem.
+.
+While everyone thinks they just make up their stories, they always do encounter real monsters and aliens — most of whom turn out to be not as scary as they seem.
 The show ran for one season of 22 episodes on the Sci Fi Channel

 Provides examples of:

 - A Day in the Limelight: "Pig Boy's Big Adventure," which details Sal's origins.